Snowplow: History

-Carl Frink of Clayton, New York, USA was also an early manufacturer of truck-mounted snowplows.
+Carl Frink of Clayton, New York, was also an early manufacturer of truck-mounted snowplows.
 His company, Frink Snowplows, now Frink-America, was founded by some accounts as early as 1920.
-For the winter of 1919, Carl H. Frink, owner of a tire and machine shop in Clayton (New York), manufactured and equipped a bus with a steel V-blade snowplow for Fred I. Dailey's Clayton to Watertown bus line.
-In 1920, Frink equipped a Linn halftrack with a snowplow and side-blades for F.W.
-Carpenter's Black River Bus Lines and started his snowplow business.
-The Linn Co. immediately started to equip their halftracks with snowplow and heavily promoted their superior traction; they dominated the eastern market until the 30s when the halftracks were supplanted by the much faster four-wheel drive trucks.
+For the winter of 1919, Frink, owner of a tire and machine shop, manufactured and equipped a bus with a steel V-blade snowplow for a Clayton to Watertown bus line.
+In 1920, Frink equipped a Linn halftrack with a snowplow and side-blades for Black River Bus Lines and started his snowplow business.
+The Linn Co. immediately started to equip their halftracks with snowplows and heavily promoted their superior traction; they dominated the eastern market until the 1930s when the halftracks were supplanted by the much faster four-wheel drive trucks.

 In 1923, the brothers Hans and Even Øveraasen of Norway constructed an early snowplow for use on cars.
 This proved to be the start of a tradition in snow-clearing equipment for roads, railways and airports, as well as the foundation of the company Øveraasen Snow Removal Systems.

-Today snow plows are produced by numerous companies around the world and available for different kinds of vehicles such as service trucks, pickup trucks, SUVs and ATVs.
-They are installed using model specific or universal hardware and mount to the frame of the vehicle to ensure durable connection.
-There are manual, power and hydraulic operating snow plows.
-All necessary mounting hardware usually comes in set with a plow.
-Snow plow blades are available in various sizes depending on a vehicle type.
-Service trucks usually use a blade sized 96 in and more.
-Common blade size for pickup trucks and full size SUVs is 78–96 in.
-Smaller ATV snow plow blades are 48–78 in wide.